The Met Gala is one of the biggest fashion event’s in the calendar every year and it’s taking place this month.

 Various awards ceremonies have taken place this year with social distancing measures in place.
 The Golden Globes saw a small number of celebrities invited to the Los Angeles ceremony, while most attended via Zoom.

-Meanwhile the Grammys also took place outdoors in downtown Los Angeles, with the Staples Center serving as the backdrop.
-The Oscars also went ahead in 2021.
+Meanwhile the Grammys also took place outdoors in downtown Los Angeles, with the Staples Center serving as the backdrop and The Oscars also went ahead in 2021.

 What’s the theme of the Met Gala in 2021?